-- To support and co-operate with the school to ensure exemplary behaviour - To be aware of the school rules and expectations and support the school in implementing these. - To ensure that each child attends school daily, ready for learning and arrives punctually at school before 9:00am and collected at 3:15pm. - To encourage each child to make the most of the opportunities presented at school and take pride in his/her achievements. - To encourage children to do their homework and offer support with this. - To speak to the class teacher about any concerns and to share information with the school which may have an impact on their child's learning or behaviour. - To set a firm foundation at home, encouraging high standards of behaviour, good manners and promoting independence. - To ensure that contact details are up to date, for use in an emergency. - To encourage independence and self-discipline. - Act as good role-models for their children.
+- To support and co-operate with the school to ensure exemplary behaviour - To be aware of our school expectations and support the school in implementing these. - To ensure that each child attends school daily, ready for learning and arrives punctually at school at 8:45am and collected at 3:15pm. - To encourage each child to make the most of the opportunities presented at school and take pride in his/her achievements. - To encourage children to learn at home and offer support with activities set by teachers as well as their own interests. - To speak to the class teacher about any concerns and to share information with the school which may have an impact on their child's learning or behaviour. - To set a firm foundation at home, encouraging high standards of behaviour, good manners and promoting independence. - To ensure that contact details are up to date, for use in an emergency. - To encourage independence and self-discipline. - To act as good role-models for their children.